 - Use keywords sparingly, and only where it makes sense.
 Don’t use the same keyword phrase three times in the first paragraph.
 Make sure your copy is long enough to accommodate using your keywords in a natural way.
 The easiest way to do that is to read your copy out loud — does it sound like you’re talking directly to a human, or do you sound like robot?
 Hopefully not the latter.

 - Use keywords smartly, in all of your website’s pages.
 Keywords aren’t just for your main copy.
 Be sure to use keywords (where it makes sense) in your page title, description, alt tags and link titles.

 - Coordinate your efforts both offline and online.
 In order to convert website visitors to actual real life customers, all of the pieces in your marketing strategy should fit together seamlessly.
 If you’re running a print ad campaign for your ski shop with the tagline “The Oldest and Most Trusted Ski Shop in the Region,” then make sure these key messages are reflected in your web copy.

 - Keep your website content fresh and useful.
 Once your website is up and running, don’t ignore it.
-To attract new visitors to your site and keep current visitors coming back, make sure you update your content often.
+To attract new visitors to your site and keep current visitors coming back, make sure you update and future-proof your content marketing strategy.
 Keep it engaging, interesting and informative.

-And lastly, get creative.
+And lastly, when thinking how to write copy for SEO, get creative.
 It’s always helpful to include polls, tips, contests, testimonials, videos, articles, any anything that your current and potential customers might find useful.